JeremieLitzler/vueschool-course/course-vue-router-4-for-everyone.md

 ## Navigation Guards

-They allow to hook into the navigation process and perform checks and act accordingly: continue or show an error page.
+They allow to hook into the navigation process and perform checks and act accordingly: continue or doing something else.

 For example, we define a route like the following: